Affiliate links on Android Authority may earn us a commission. Learn more.

 Of course, Samsung has never produced a flagship Exynos chip at its foundry rival and almost certainly has no intention of doing so.
 That would be an admission of TSMC’s superiority, which would have knock-on effects on Samsung Foundry’s aspirations across automotive silicon, mobile, and other markets.
 However, if foundry yield is a lingering issue, it could take months, possibly years to resolve, likely throwing Samsung’s chipset roadmap into disarray.

 Unfortunately, various representatives ducked our questions about specifics on the missing Galaxy S23 chipset.
 However, according to Samsung in July 2022, “we are reorganizing our system-on-chip (SoC) business model, and are pursuing a plan to strengthen our competitiveness in the mid- to long-term.”
 As part of this restructuring, Samsung has reportedly formed a processor development team within its core mobile business, bringing the two much closer together.
-But the fruits of this move will take years to appear.
+The fruits of this move will take years to appear, but that hasn’t stopped many from speculating that Exynos could reappear as early as 2024.

 Outside of Exynos, issues at Samsung Foundry has prompted a broader reorganizing of Samsung's SoC business.

 In the meantime, Qualcomm previously noted that it struck a deal to power the “Galaxy S23 and beyond” in a multi-year, global agreement.
-Reading between the lines, we might not see an Exynos-powered phone in 2024 either.
-Speculation is that Samsung will have a revamped chipset to launch in 2025, which could be a much-needed rebuff to the looming Qualcomm Oryon CPU-powered platforms coming in the next few years.
+Reading between the lines, an Exynos-powered phone in 2024 seems unlikely, but not impossible.
+Still, speculation is that Samsung will have a revamped chipset to launch in 2025, which could be a much-needed rebuff to the looming Qualcomm Oryon CPU-powered platforms coming in the next few years.

 So no Galaxy S23 Exynos model.
 Are we missing out?